aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 3. A successful deployment requires VPC access to 6 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 6 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager).
 4. When deploying to regions other than ca-central-1, you need to:
    1. Replace all occurences of ca-central-1 in the config file with your home region
-   2. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10)
+   2. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10) Make sure you select the right version, v6.2.3 is recommended at this time.
-   3. Validate all the Interface Endpoints defined in your config file are supported in your home region (main concern is the Endpoint VPC)
+   3. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
+Remove unsupported entries from the config file.
    4. Replace `ca-central-1` with your home region in two scp files
       - copy `PBMMAccel-Guardrails-PBMM-Only.json` and `PBMMAccel-Guardrails-Unclass-Only.json` from `\reference-artifacts\SCPs` in the repo
       - replace all occurences of `ca-central-1` with your home region (leave `us-east-1`)